Calendar of Events:

 Please send us your upcoming events!
 Send an e-mail with the particulars to email@example.com with ‘KHC Calendar’ in the subject line.
 You may also send events to: KHC Events, 8831 Quail Lane, Suite 201, Manhattan, KS 66502.

-♦ Flying W Ranch in the heart of the Kansas Flint Hills has a 2015 calendar full of dates for Cattle Drives, Trail Rides, Bringing Home the Remuda, the Rodeo Weekend, Moonlight Rides, and more!.
+♦ Flying W Ranch in the Kansas Flint Hills has a 2016 calendar full of dates for Cattle Drives, Trail Rides, Bringing Home the Remuda, the Rodeo Weekend, Moonlight Rides, and more!
 Ride their ranch horses or bring your own.
+Experience the Tallgrass Prairie and Cowboy Culture in the heart of the Flint Hills.
 For more info: www.flinthillsflyingw.com, firstname.lastname@example.org, or call Gwen at 620-340-2802.

 ♦ North East Kansas Small Area Group (NEKSAG) is a family friendly competitive horse show environment with many 4-H members placing at the State Fair each year. www.neksaganythinghorses.com

 ♦ Douglas County Trail Riders offers a wide range of activities and educational events including trail rides, horse shows, cowboy challenge courses, clinics, parades, fundraisers, community service, social events and parties.
 See our upcoming events at www.dctr.org or follow us on Facebook.